Last Updated on July 1, 2022

 Get the right jars.
 After doing this a whole bunch, my favorites to use are wide mouth 16 oz mason jars.
 You can use larger jars if you want a larger smoothie, but 16oz is perfect for my breakfast.

 When freezing, opt for non-shouldered jars.
 If you only have shoulders, do not fill up to the curve.
 This will prevent cracking.

 For more information on freezing food without plastic read this blog post.

-This is the hard step.
-Before going to bed, move one smoothie from the from the freezer to the fridge.
+This is the hardest step.
+Before going to bed, move one of the frozen fruit smoothies from the freezer to the fridge.

-Wake up to a perfect smoothie!
+Wake up to a perfectly thawed fruit smoothie!
 It will have defrosted overnight and be pretty much the perfect consistency.
-Grab reusable straw and head out the door.
+Grab a reusable straw and head out the door.

-Won’t you lose nutritional value if you blend and freeze them?
+Won’t you lose nutritional value making frozen fruit smoothies?